 As one of the primary measures recommended for preventing infection, hand washing is a vital practice in curbing the spread of COVID-19.
 In communities without reliable access to critical irrigation infrastructure, readily-available water is a major barrier preventing community members from maintaining proper hand hygiene.
 The problem is particularly acute in the United States in tribal areas such as the Navajo nation, as well as in refugee camps across the globe.
+There are several approaches to making your own handwashing station, and some are easily portable.

 Why do we need handwashing stations?